Biomarker-Development-at-INM7/JTrack-Documents/docs/source/JTrack_Dashboard.rst

 **Sensor configuration**

-**How to configure active labeling**
+**How to configure Active Labeling**

-In **JDash**, study conductors can configure the **Active Labeling** feature to collect labeled sensor data for specific tasks or activities.
-This setup is essential when precise associations between sensor signals and user-performed tasks are required.
+In **JDash**, study administrators can configure **Active Labeling** to collect sensor data for specific tasks or activities.
+This is useful when sensor signals need a precise participant-provided task label.

 .. image:: image/JDash/ActiveLabeling.png
     :width: 600px